IceTeaXXD/Tubes2_HuntingDuit/README.md

 - Visual Studio

 ## Usage
-- This program can only run in Windows, Go to your terminal, type **cd src**, and type **dotnet run**.
+1. This program can only run in Windows,
+2. Go to your terminal,
+3. Change the current directory to src

+    ```cd src```

+4. Build the program by using :
+    ```dotnet run```

     If you have Visual Studio you can just click the build button

+5. The program should be automatically launched!

+Tip : You can also use the prebuilt program by heading to the bin directory and launching the .exe file

 ## Author
 13521024, Ahmad Nadil